It’s easy to get stuck …

 Want to wake up on time?
 Write out your daily schedule down to the minute.
 Want to work-out in the morning?
 Sleep in your workout clothes.
 Want to stop with the ice cream?
 Stock up on frozen fruit.

 So don’t fall into the same trap I did.
-Personal development is a loop and a balancing act.
+Personal growth is a loop and a balancing act.
 Create good habits, even though it will be hard.

 But I promise once you create good habits, your routines will rock and you’ll truly begin to understand the power of habit!